JuliaParallel/Dagger.jl/docs/src/task-spawning.md

 ```

 Alternatively, if you want to compute but not fetch the result of a lazy
-operation, you can call `compute` on the thunk.
+operation, you can call `compute` on the task.
 This will return a `Chunk`
 object which references the result (see [Chunks](@ref) for more details):

 ```julia